Hormone Imbalance: How to wrangle them back into a sweet balance to feel our best.

 What Is Hormone Imbalance?

-Progesterone plays a role in maintaining our cardiovascular, nervous system and bone health, as well as pregnancy and breastfeeding, directly.
+Progesterone plays a role in maintaining our cardiovascular, nervous system, and bone health, as well as pregnancy and breastfeeding, directly.
 And indirectly, through balancing estrogen and androgens.
-When progesterone is low, estrogen increases, the two-act like a set of scales and balance one another.
+When progesterone is low, estrogen increases, and the two act like a set of scales and balance one another.

 1. Eat your vegetables

 Specifically – cruciferous vegetables.
 Cruciferous vegetables contain specific hormone metabolising compounds called glucosinolates.
-This family of glucosinolates are inactive, but when we chop or munch cruciferous veggies, their potent metabolites – isothiocyanates.
-Cruciferous vegetables also naturally contain methyl groups – who are able to donate themselves to our liver’s detoxification pathway, who then utilises them to metabolise and excrete excess sex hormones out.
+This family of glucosinolates is inactive, but when we chop or munch cruciferous veggies, their potent metabolites – isothiocyanates.
+Cruciferous vegetables also naturally contain methyl groups – that are able to donate themselves to our liver’s detoxification pathway, who then utilises them to metabolise and excrete excess sex hormones out.

 2. Stay hydrated to balance your hormones

 We need water to excrete excess hormones out of our bodies.
 A key and simple “rule” for water intake is your weight x 0.033.
 So say you weigh 70kg, 70 x 0.033 = 2.31L of water a day.
 Give or take with daily movement levels.

 3. Omega 3’s impact on hormones